 After an intense year of crisis management for many boards, the question now is what next?

-Join our panel discussion to ready your board for 2021 and beyond.
+Watch the recorded webinar to ready your board for 2021 and beyond.

 Heather Culbert founded Board Ready Women to improve the female ratios on boards in Alberta, Canada and is an advocate for working together to develop better gender diversity and inclusion in boardrooms everywhere.
 As an experienced board member across corporate, public and nonprofit boards, Ms. Culbert has seen the value diverse board membership can generate in multiple sectors.
 She currently serves as Vice Chair of the Board of Export Development Canada (EDC) and was recently appointed as a director of The Fraser Institute, one of the top 15 think-tanks in the world.
 She is also a director on the Board of publicly-traded Whitecap Resources Inc. and the Board Chair of the non-profit United Way World Leadership Council.
 Prior to her professional Board career, Ms. Culbert held senior leadership roles in the oil and gas sector.